GRAAL-Research/poutyne/README.md

 ## Installation

-Before installing PyToune, you must have a working version of [PyTorch 0.4.0](https://pytorch.org/) in your environment.
+Before installing PyToune, you must have the latest version of [PyTorch](https://pytorch.org/) in your environment.

 - **Install the stable version of PyToune:**